-12 top best Christmas and Food Markets.
+12 top Best Christmas and Food Markets in Reykjavik 2019.
 Wrap yourself up warm and walk through the Christmas markets in Iceland.

 Wrap yourself up warm and walk through the Christmas and Food Markets in Reykjavik.
 In Reykjavik the streets transform into a festive wonderland, with Christmas trees and lights and there is certainly no shortage of Christmas markets to visit and to get you into the Christmas spirit offering Christmas magic for everyone.

 Yuletide under the stars.
 And when you wish upon a star, your dreams come true – at least when you are in Reykjavik in the run up to Christmas.
 Yule Town in Reykjavík consists of small and beautiful Christmas houses placed on Ingólfstorg in mid-December.
 There are wide selection of gifts, Christmas decorations, delicious food and all kinds of entertainment.
 Treat yourself to a magical Christmas atmosphere while exploring the city center.